ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 #### Stage 4 - Release

-At stage 4, we make sure all the documentation has been updated and cut the final release.
+At stage 4, we make sure all the documentation has been updated, cut the final release, and announce it to the community.

 ## Communication